- Mass savings of 25% over the benchmark at no cost penalty

 - 52% improvement in bending rigidity

 - 58% improvement in first body mode

 - Meets all mandated crash requirements

-An UltraLight Steel Auto Body (ULSAB) structure has been assembled, weighed and tested validating results from the concept phase of a global steel industry study and satisfying the project goals.
+An UltraLight Steel Auto Body (ULSAB) structure was assembled, weighed and tested, validating results from the concept phase of a global steel industry study and satisfying the project goals.
 ULSAB has proven to be lightweight, structurally sound, safe, executable and affordable.